Are you a Tucsonan enrolled in Grades 5-12?

 - In case of a tie, the Final Round of scoring and judging will be necessary.
 Final round contestants will be notified for next steps.

-All participants will be invited to display their submissions, and finalists will be awarded their prizes on December 1, 2018 at the Walk-a-Mile For #OurTucson event at 9:15am.
+All participants will be invited to display their submissions, and finalists will be awarded their prizes on October 13, 2019 at the Domestic Violence Awareness Series event at 12:30pm.

 Tucson Zines is a Felicia Chew Community Projects project, whose mission is to end systemic domestic violence.
 Too often, community members become victims of domestic violence because our community is afraid to #SpeakUp.
 Tucson Zines #SpeakUp Writing Challenges provide students with the opportunity to build the habit of speaking up.